The 2015 contest will take place Saturday and Sunday, July 25–26.

 How It Works

-The contest starts at noon on Saturday, when writers converge at the starting point (TBD) to receive their first writing prompt and scavenger hunt clues.
-They head out to several locations around the city to gather all six writing prompts, and have 36 hours to write the best fiction piece they can come up with.
-Final submissions are due at the end location (TBD) by 11:59 p.m. on Sunday.
+The contest starts at noon on Saturday, when writers come to our home page to receive their first writing prompt and scavenger hunt clues.
+They follow the clues to three participating websites to gather all four writing prompts, and have 36 hours to write the best fiction piece they can come up with.
+Final submissions are due by 11:59 p.m. on Sunday.

-Through the Sledgehammer 36-Hour Writing Contest, we support writing as a team activity, foster love for the beautiful city of Portland and its small businesses, and thrive through cooperative creativity among people and across the arts.
+Through the Sledgehammer 36-Hour Writing Contest, we support writing as a team activity, foster love for writing communities, and thrive through cooperative creativity among people and across the arts.

 - Participants can compete in teams or individually.
 All team members must be on the registration form.